 Battersea Park Zoo is home to mammals, birds, reptiles and more and with eight daily feeding times, you never have to wait too long to get in on the action.

 When they’re not visiting the animals, kids can test their skills as they climb, balance, swing, build, hop on toy tractors and motorbikes and mechanical rides or role play being a farmer or fireman in a life-sized tractor and fire engine.

 Budding artists can get creative drawing their own animals on the walls of the chalkboard barns and there are diggers, sand pits, water features and a fort to explore.

 The zoo is open every day except Christmas day from 10 am – 5.30 pm in the summer and 10 am until 4.30 in the winter.

 Battersea Park | Chelsea Bridge Gate | London SW11 4NJ

-Where's your favourite animal-centric place in London?
+Where's your favourite animal farm or zoo for kids in London?